Pok9thai/-/content/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template.md

   ![Use this template button](/assets/images/help/repository/use-this-template-button.png)
 {% data reusables.repositories.owner-drop-down %}
 {% data reusables.repositories.repo-name %}
-{% data reusables.repositories.choose-repo-visibility %}{% ifversion fpt or ghae or ghes or ghec %}
+{% data reusables.repositories.choose-repo-visibility %}{% ifversion fpt or ghae or ghes %}
 6. Optionally, to include the directory structure and files from all branches in the template, and not just the default branch, select **Include all branches**.
   ![Include all branches checkbox](/assets/images/help/repository/include-all-branches.png){% endif %}
 {% data reusables.repositories.select-marketplace-apps %}